cloudfoundry-attic/cf-abacus/README.md

 cf create-security-group abacus abacus_group.json cf bind-security-group abacus <your organization> <your space>

-# This runs cf push on all the Abacus apps to deploy them to Cloud Foundry
+# Run cf push on the Abacus apps to deploy them to Cloud Foundry
 npm run cfpush

 # Check the state of the Abacus apps